Code-Institute-Submissions/TeachFlow/testing.md

     * Players turn (play round):
         * 'Listen & watch' is replaced with 'your go' & taps left info, as expected.
-        * Tiles are clickable with a CSS transform property is applied on hover, as expected.
+        * Tiles are clickable and a CSS transform property is applied on hover, as expected.
-            On touchscreen devices, the hover effects on tiles was sticky.
-This bug is documented [here](#bugs "goto-bugs").
+            On touchscreen devices, the hover effects on tiles is sticky.
+This bug (titled: <strong>Sticky hover on touchscreen devices:</strong>)is documented [here](#bugs "goto-bugs").

     * Remaining taps calculation:
         * Clicked on the correct tile, the taps remaining (displayed on the screen) decreases by one.

     * Remaining round calculation:
          * Completed a round successfully, the remaining rounds (displayed on the screen) decreases by one.
-         * The last remaining round is 0, this is replayed by 'Memory Game' once the game is complete.
+         * The last remaining round is 0, this is replayed by 'Memory Game' once the game is complete/resets.

     * Round successful:
         * Clicked on the correct order of tiles.